 The life insurance coverage is defined as the sum assured that you buy under the policy.
 You have the discretion to decide your sum assured but certain factors that affect the coverage are your annual income, your life stage and your risk group.

 The most common terms used in a life insurance contract are:

-Life insurance claims can be classified into the following:
+Life insurance claims can be classified under below heads:

-2. Maturity Claim: In order to avail the maturity benefits of your life insurance policy (at the time of maturity) you need to submit the following to your insurer
+2. Maturity Claim: In order to avail maturity benefits of your life insurance you need to submit the following to your insurer

-Life insurance offers a dearth of benefits like life protection, financial security, tax benefits etc. So much so that it becomes difficult to avoid it.
-So, you must do your dear ones a favor and protect yourself against death and disabilities by opting for Life Insurance.
+Due to the innumerable benefits of life insurance like life protection, financial security, tax benefits etc., it becomes difficult to avoid it.
+So, you must do a favor to your dear ones and protect yourself against death and disabilities by opting for life insurance.
 Air, water, food and shelter are indispensable for all of us, so why is it that we are ignoring insurance?
-Make Life Insurance your Oxygen and provide respite to your family by insuring your life.
+Make life insurance your oxygen and provide respite to your family by insuring your life.